-Candidates who wish to avail of reasonable accommodations are asked to submit a psychologists/medical report.
+Candidates who wish to avail of reasonable accommodation are asked to submit a psychologists/medical report.
 The purpose of the report is to act as a basis for determining reasonable accommodations where appropriate.
-These reports must be forwarded to angardasiochana@graftonrecruitment.com
+These reports must be forwarded to Ms Rosslyn May, HR Directorate, Athlumney House, Johnstown, Navan, Co.
+Meath C15 ND62.